AlexsLemonade/2020-june-training/working-with-your-data/working-with-your-own-data.md

 **Step 4)** Find where the file downloaded.
 Your computer may show the file in the bottom left of your browser window.
 You are likely to find your files in your `Downloads` folder!

-## Read the data into your R environment.

-This step is very dependent on the format of your data and what you are planning to do with it!
-If your file is a TSV, CSV, or RDS file, follow the examples in the `intro-to-R-tidyverse/intro-to-tidyverse.Rmd` notebook.

-We do NOT recommend clicking on the file in the RStudio panel to load it into your R environment, this typically won't work for anything that's not a very small file.

-Plus, for reproducibility purposes, you should write the data reading step into your notebook analyses!

 ## Installing packages